-Calibrated analyses covering vulnerability across geopolitics, cybersecurity, finance, and technology domains.
+Calibrated analyses covering vulnerability across geopolitics, cybersecurity, finance, technology, energy, defense, supply-chain, and climate.

 Indonesia's centralized commodity export model represents a structural shift from market-driven supply chains to state-controlled resource nationalism that fundamentally disrupts…